 - Believe that solutions to community concerns already exist within a community’s assets.

-- Understands that efforts are more effective, and longer-lasting, when community members dedicate their time and talents to the changes they desire.
+- Understand that efforts are more effective and longer-lasting when community members dedicate their time and talents to the changes they desire.